MDK: Meaning of "MDK"

-While the precise meaning of the title's three-letter acronym is never revealed during the game, the gaming press and fans adopted "Murder, Death, Kill", which was coined in the 1993 film Demolition Man.
+While the precise meaning of the title's three-letter acronym is never revealed during the game, the videogame press and fans adopted "Murder, Death, Kill", which was coined in the 1993 film Demolition Man.
 Another possibility is documented in the game manual, where Kurt's mission is named "Mission: Deliver Kindness".
 It could also stand for the first initials of the game's characters; Max, Dr. Hawkins, and Kurt.
 In the README for the PC version of the game, it is stated "It stands for whatever we say it stands for on any given day; i.e., today it stands for Mother's Day Kisses..."
 In the European PC release, the background images during installation present many possible meanings for the letters; one of which is "Murder, Death, Kill".
 In the Japanese release, on the back cover it says in bold yellow letters: "My Dear Knight".
 During the installation of MDK2, various meanings are shown, again including "Murder, Death, Kill".
 The original meaning of "MDK" from the company's initial promo video was in fact "Murder Death Kill".
 In a 2009 interview with NowGamer, David Perry revealed that because the North American publisher PIE was supposed to make toys based on the game, they did not like the title, so the words were removed and simply replaced with "MDK".

 In 2011 on the official GOG.com forum for the game, Nick Bruty (creator of MDK) posted that the letters do indeed stand for "Murder Death Kill".